anttiluode/LLmIT4/README.md

 - Navigate to the `/register` route to create a new user.
 - After registration, log in at `/login`.

+- This is important as else you can not go to settings where you can start to populate the llmit with users and posts.

 ### Creating Posts and Comments

 - Once logged in, you can create posts by selecting or creating a subllmit and submitting a post with a title, content, and optional image.